mikkohei13/airflow/readme.md

     airflow list_tasks tutorial --tree

-# Why observation on iNat is not visible on Laji.fi?
+# FAQ: Why observation on iNat is not visible on Laji.fi?

 - Laji.fi hides non-wild observations by default
 - Laji.fi hides observations that have issues, or have been annotated as erroneous
 - Laji.fi obscures certain sensitive species, which then cannot be found using all filters
-- ETL process and annotations can cange e.g. taxon, so that the observation cannot be found with the original name
+- ETL process and annotations can change e.g. taxon, so that the observation cannot be found with the original name
-- If observation has first been private, and then changed to public, it may not be copied by the regular copy process
+- If observation has first been private or captive, and then changed to public or non-captive, it may not be copied by the regular copy process

 # Reading